hashicorp/consul/website/source/docs/agent/options.html.md

   This must be provided along with [`cert_file`](#cert_file).

 *   <a name="http_config"></a><a href="#http_config">`http_config`</a>
-    This object allows setting options for the HTTP API.
+    This object allows setting options for the HTTP API and UI.

     The following sub-keys are available: